 Omega 3s can be converted to inflammatory molecules.
 Inflammation is a necessary function of the immune system.
 But, when inflammation becomes chronic, it causes disease.

 The molecules created from omega 3s are far less inflammatory than those made from omega-6s.
 In addition, the omega 3s trigger the production of anti-inflammatory compounds.
 They tell the body that inflammation is no longer necessary.

 Evaluations of dietary habits in the US have shown that some people consume 40 times more omega-6s than omega 3s.
 Ideally, we would consume the same amount of each.

-Any increase in omega 3 intake can improve your health.
+Any increase in omega 3 intakes can improve your health.
 Reducing your intake of omega-6s could help even more.
-Taking a fish oil supplement is an easy and inexpensive way to increase your omega 3 intake.
+Taking a fish oil supplement is an easy and inexpensive way to increase your omega 3 intakes.

 Supplementation will almost certainly improve your current health and reduce your risk of life-threatening health problems as you age, as long as you choose a good brand.